 10 steps to reducing sweet itch in horses

-Equine sweet itch, an allergic reaction in horses to the saliva of Culicoides biting midges, is a complex problem.
+Culicoides biting midges, is a complex problem.
 How strong the reaction is, and whether the horse will actually rub itself for relief depends on a multitude of factors.
 Sweet itch isn’t easy to get rid of, as there is no one treatment that can cure it.
 With a timely approach and a combination of measures, however, the condition can be brought under control.
 The following steps outline what to do.

 Step 1: Start on time!

-The first Culicoides midge eggs hatch when temperatures rise above 10°C, so with sweet itch it’s important to act sooner rather than later.
+Culicoides midge eggs hatch when temperatures rise above 10°C, so with sweet itch it’s important to act sooner rather than later.
 If a horse is already rubbing itself and is clearly itchy, it’s almost impossible to stop the onset of sweet itch.

 Step 2: Keep your horse at a healthy weight